konsanii/projeto-integrador-PI-athenas.dev/README.md

   <a href="#equipe">Equipe</a>
 </p>

-## 📌 Status do Projeto : Em andamento
+## 📌 Status do Projeto : concluido

 ## 📖 SOBRE O PROJETO